joelgaillard/tomorrowsfootball/README.md

 ## 🚀 Features

 - **Homepage** introducing the initiative and highlighting the streaming series.
-- **Streaming Series Page** to explore all episodes and stories.
+- **Streaming series page** to explore all episodes and stories.
-- **"Become a Coach" Section** with practical information and a signup form for aspiring coaches.
+- **"Become a coach" page** with practical information and a signup form for aspiring coaches.
-- **Giveaway Form** to allow users to enter contests.
+- **Giveaway form** to allow users to enter contests.
-- **Events Page** listing upcoming coaching-related events, filterable by region.
+- **Events page** listing upcoming coaching-related events, filterable by region.
-- **Event Detail Page** with full program, map, and registration form.
+- **Event detail page** with full program, map, and registration form.
-- **Join the Community** form to sign up for news and resources.
+- **Join the community** form to sign up for news and resources.
-- **Custom Error Page** for improved error handling.
+- **Custom error page** for improved error handling.

 ---

-## 🧠 Project Objectives
+## 🧠 Project objectives

 - **Promote female representation in football coaching**
 - **Inspire through storytelling**, with an original web series available directly on the platform